Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

     -   **Network Code [network_code]** — Code representing the network.
     -   **Station Code [station_code]** — Code representing the station containing the digitizer.
     -   **Location Code [location_code]** — Code representing the instrument.
     -   **Channel Code [channel_code]** — The three (3) alphanumerical code representing the channel shall follow the FDSN standard naming convention of August 2000 described in the SEED document [Appendix A](http://www.fdsn.org/pdf/SEEDManual_V2.4_Appendix-A.pdf).
-For instance, a typical $14 Hz$ or 15 Hz$ omnidirectional geophone code would be GH?, where ? would be replaced by the appropriate component orientation code.
+For instance, a typical 14 Hz or 15 Hz omnidirectional geophone code would be GH?, where ? would be replaced by the appropriate component orientation code.
 -   **Sampling Rate [sampling_rate]** — The signal's sampling rate in samples per second.
 -   **Calibration Factor [calib]** — This value is optional and defaults to 1.0 if not provided.
 It represents the calibration factor should the sensor deviate from the typical response.
 -   **Start Time [starttime]** — The trace's start time.